Marijuana, also known as cannabis or weed, can be addictive.

 • Having symptoms of marijuana withdrawal after stopping use.

 Marijuana addiction can range in severity.
-For some individuals, the effects might be mild and manageable; for others, it can significantly impact their daily life, relationships, and mental health.
+For some individuals, the effects might be mild and manageable.
+For those who use marijuana chronically, it can significantly impact their daily life, relationships, and mental health.

 • Disruptions in daily routines, work, or school responsibilities.